n0-computer/sendme/README.md

 # Sendme

-This is an example to use [iroh-bytes](https://crates.io/crates/iroh-bytes) and [iroh-net](https://crates.io/crates/iroh-net) to send files and directories over the internet.
+This is an example application using [iroh](https://crates.io/crates/iroh) with the [iroh-blobs](https://crates.io/crates/iroh-blobs) protocol to send files and directories over the internet.

 It is also useful as a standalone tool for quick copy jobs.

-Iroh-net will take case of hole punching and NAT traversal whenever possible, and fall back to a relay if hole punching does not succeed.
+Iroh will take case of hole punching and NAT traversal whenever possible, and fall back to a relay if hole punching does not succeed.

-Iroh-bytes will take care of [blake3](https://crates.io/crates/blake3) verified streaming, including resuming interrupted downloads.
+Iroh-blobs will take care of [blake3](https://crates.io/crates/blake3) verified streaming, including resuming interrupted downloads.

-Sendme works with 256 bit node ids and therefore location transparent.
+Sendme works with 256 bit node ids and is therefore location transparent.
 A ticket will remain valid if the IP address changes.
 Connections are encrypted using TLS.